Forms of Business Enterprises

 Tennessee statutes also provide for the creation of nonprofit corporations and other nonprofit organizations.
 In general terms, a nonprofit enterprise is an organization in which no part of the income is distributable to its members, directors or officers, except in some instances to charitable entities which hold membership in the organization.
 Nonprofit organizations are not prohibited from making a profit, but their ability to distribute the profit is limited.
 The Tennessee Nonprofit Corporation Act recognizes mutual benefit corporations and public benefit corporations.
 A mutual benefit corporation, which is sometimes referred to as a hybrid model, is one organized for the mutual benefit of its members and it may make distributions to members upon dissolution.
 Public benefit corporations include all corporations, which are recognized as exempt under 26 U.S.C.A. § 501(c)(3).
 The Act also defines religious corporations, which are public benefit or mutual benefit corporations organized and operating primarily or exclusively for religious purposes, and which are subject to special statutory provisions.
 Tennessee permits the creation of nonprofit limited liability companies, the sole members of which are nonprofit corporations.

 There are advantages and disadvantages of incorporating in comparison with operating as an unincorporated association, a charitable trust or other entity.
 The majority of nonprofit organizations are incorporated, and incorporation offers a number of benefits.
 It provides the organization with limited liability for its members, centralized management and perpetual duration.
+And by complying with certain federal laws, including but not limited to recognition under 26 U.S.C.A. § 501(c)(3), contributions to the nonprofit corporation may be tax deductible to the donor, which can greatly improve the nonprofit corporation’s ability to raise funds.

 You should consult with an attorney before forming any business enterprise to make sure you are choosing the business enterprise that best suits your needs and to ensure that you are in compliance with all applicable legal requirements.